cr0sis/rgbUrself-Hat/README.md

 Think knightrider, only way more flamboyant.

-Tune into my stream to see it in action, schedule @ https://cr0s.is/schedule.php I am happy to field questions about this while live too.
-Short demo stream (no voice so it's a bit weird) https://www.twitch.tv/videos/671704549?t=0h2m23s note to self: replace with youtube link when twitch vod deleted

 ## What colours can the hat be changed to from chat?

 Red, Yellow, Blue, Orange, Pink, Purple, Aqua and Green.